Spain borrowing costs ease at auction, relief may be brief

 ECB Governing Council member Luc Coene warned Rajoy on Monday not to delay triggering the program, which would involve requesting aid from the euro zone’s new ESM bailout fund, and risk another rapid rise in yields.

-Additional reporting by Robert Hetz and Carlos Ruano; Writing by Fiona Ortiz; Editing by Julien Toyer, Janet McBride and David Stamp
+Additional reporting by Robert Hetz; Writing by Fiona Ortiz; Editing by Julien Toyer, Janet McBride and David Stamp